Help & Support

 Childline is a free, confidential, 24-hour helpline for children and young people up to the age of 19.
 Childline can be contacted about any concern – online or by calling 0800 1111.

-Scotland’s Citizens Advice Network empowers people in every corner of Scotland through local bureaux and national services by providing free, confidential, and impartial advice and information.
-People can get advice in local bureaux, through online advice pages or over the telephone.
-Scotland's Citizens Advice Helpline is open Monday - Thursday 9am to 3pm and Friday 9am to 12 noon on 0800 028 1456.
+Scotland’s Citizens Advice Network is an essential community service that empowers people in every corner of Scotland through local bureaux and national services by providing free, confidential, and impartial advice and information.
+People can get advice in local bureaux, through online advice pages or interactive self-help tools.
+Go to CAS.org.uk to find out more.

 Cruse Scotland offers support to people who are bereaved throughout Scotland.
-Services include information and advice; immediate support via the helpline on 0808 802 6161 and webchat services on their website; one-to-one listening support & counselling; specialist support for children and young people and group support and training for workplaces and groups.
+Services include information and advice; immediate support via the helpline on 0808 802 6161 and webchat services on their website; one-to-one listening support and counselling; support groups; specialist support for children and young people; and training and group support for workplaces and organisations.

 Marie Curie is Scotland’s leading end of life charity, with frontline nursing and hospice care across Scotland.
 For help with practical information and support on any aspect of life with a terminal illness, dying and bereavement, contact Marie Curie on 0800 090 2309.
 This includes bereavement support.